-Management proposes that the number of directors for the Company be determined at four for the ensuing year subject to such increases as may be permitted by the Articles of the Company, and the Management nominees for the Board of Directors and information concerning them as furnished by the individual nominees are as follows:
+Management proposes that the number of directors for the Company be determined at six for the ensuing year subject to such increases as may be permitted by the Articles of the Company, and the Management nominees for the Board of Directors and information concerning them as furnished by the individual nominees are as follows:

-Name, Municipality of Residence and Office Held PRINCIPAL OCCUPATION OR EMPLOYMENT DATE Appointed Holdings in Voting Securities of the Issuer Yale Simpson W. Vancouver, B.C., Canada Director President of Canaust Resource Consultants Ltd. since 1992 Feb 19, 2013 2,433,600 Bernard Kahlert N. Vancouver, B.C., Canada Director Vice President, Corporate Development & Director, Commander Resources Ltd., June 1998 to present, Director of Maritime Resources Corp.
-October 2010 to present, Director of China Minerals Mining Corporation 2007 to present Feb 19, 2013 309,363 Geir Liland Richmond, B.C., Canada Director Business consultant since 2002; Director of DLV Resources Ltd. Mar 24, 2006 48,333 Mark Kolebaba.
-W. Vancouver, B.C., Canada President and CEO President and Chief Executive Officer Adamera Minerals Corp (formerly Uranium North Resources Ltd.). from March 2006 to present., President Diamonds North Resources Ltd., April 2002 to February 2013 Geologist, BHP Billiton World Exploration Inc., Jan 1993 to April 2002 Mar 24, 2006 6,384,733
+NAME, MUNICIPALITY OF RESIDENCE AND OFFICE HELD PRINCIPAL OCCUPATION OR EMPLOYMENT DATE APPOINTED Holdings in Voting Securities of the Issuer Yale Simpson B.C., Canada Director President of Canaust Resource Consultants Ltd. since 1992; Director of Rugby Mining Limited since 2007 and Chairman since 2019; and director of C3 Metals Inc. since 2017 Feb 19, 2013 3,243,330 Bernard Kahlert N. Vancouver, B.C., Canada Director Vice President, Corporate Development & Director, Commander Resources Ltd., June 1998 to present, Director of Wildsky Resources Inc. 2007 to present Feb 19, 2013 309,363 Alex Adams B.C., Canada Director Chief Financial Officer of Rugby Mining Limited July 10, 2020 Nil Mark Kolebaba.
+B.C., Canada President and CEO President and Chief Executive Officer Adamera Minerals Corp (formerly Uranium North Resources Ltd.). from March 2006 to present Mar 24, 2006 7,684,733